pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 1. Because of the negative side effects of the previous option, an authoritative server SHOULD instead send an answer that accurately describes the situation to a DELEG-unaware resolver.

-   The NSEC chain and the type bitmap generated according to {{signers}} leads to exactly one possible answer which is valid according to pre-DELEG specifications.
+   The NSEC chain and the type bitmap generated according to {{signers}} leads to exactly one possible answer which is valid according to non-DELEG specifications.
    See {{examples}} for several examples of such answers.

    Please note different interpretation of DELEG RR type and zone cut definitions between DELEG-aware authoritative server and DELEG-unaware client.
 It is confusing.